 Our family has faced the deaths of loved ones, and we’ve had times of hardship and struggle.
 Yet, even then, we still have each other.
 My husband, kids, and I have an underlying contentment and connection—happiness even—during hard times.
 Realizing this, I began to understand that true happiness isn’t about what we have or do.
 True happiness is about where we are walking.
 Who we are walking with.

-Do you want to know this type of happiness—a deeply settled feeling that tells you that all is well even during the chaos or pain of life?
+Do you want to know this type of happiness—a deeply settled feeling that tells you all is well, even during the chaos or pain of life?

 Finding True Happiness

 It wasn’t until I understood the truth about “happy” that I saw why things were different in my home than in the one I grew up with.
 True happiness stems from the internal, not the external, and it’s found throughout the Bible.
-The word happy is translated as blessed, and the root is “to be straight.”
+Happy is translated as blessed, and the root is “to be straight.”

 So to be truly happy is to get our hearts “straight” or “right” in the Lord.